 As you may have guessed, the biggest secret to staying warm is staying dry.
 The wicking layer is to avoid ending up wet, clammy, and cold.

-In warm weather, nylon shorts and a running shirt work great.
+In warm summer weather, nylon shorts and a running shirt work great.

 For cooler trips, try base layers like long underwear and Under Armour’s signature mock turtlenecks.